Franz Exner (criminologist): Munich

-In January 1933 the Hitler government took power and quickly transformed Germany into a one-party dictatorship.
+In January 1933, the Hitler government took power and quickly transformed Germany into a one-party dictatorship.
 Franz Exner had no enthusiasm for the National Socialists, but he had evidently been unwilling (or unable) to dissuade Adolf and Nora, his two children, from joining The Party during or before 1932.
-Exner had still been at Leipzig when Hitler took over from Chancellor von Schleicher, but arrangements for his move to Munich were already well advanced.
-During his first term at Munich it became apparent that he would not be able to provide the "Aryan certificate" which public sector workers - including those in the education sector - were required to give their employers under the Law for the Restoration of the Professional Civil Service of 7 April 1933.
+Exner had still been at Leipzig University when Hitler took over from Chancellor von Schleicher, but arrangements for his move to the Ludwig-Maximilians-Universität München were already well advanced.
+During his first term at the Ludwig-Maximilians-Universität München, it became apparent that he would not be able to provide the "Aryan certificate" which public sector workers - including those in the education sector - were required to give their employers under the Law for the Restoration of the Professional Civil Service of 7 April 1933.
 However, at the insistence of President von Hindenburg the law underwent a last minute modification whereby it contained an exemption for "Frontkämpfer" (World War veterans).
-The race laws were progressively further tightened during the ensuing twelve Nazi years, but somehow Franz Exner would retain his professorship at Munich throughout (and beyond) the Hitler years.
+The race laws were progressively further tightened during the ensuing twelve Nazi years, but somehow Franz Exner would retain his professorship at the Ludwig-Maximilians-Universität München throughout (and beyond) the Hitler years.
 He joined the "Nationalsozialistischer Rechtswahrerbund" (loosely, "National Socialist Association of Legal Professionals") which had superseded the former professional lawyers' associations and he suffered no immediately obvious professional disadvantage as a result of not having been able to demonstrate the non-Jewish provenance of one of his grandmothers.
 Nevertheless, his personnel file at the university included notes both of his "distanced relationship" with National Socialism and of his "Jewish ancestry".
 He remained under the constant threat of being reclassified as a Jewish "Mischling" (loosely, "Half-caste") and ejected from teaching work until May 1945, when military defeat was accompanied by the collapse of the régime.
-In March 1941 Franz Exner underwent another follow-up investigation into his "racial purity", and although he retained his professorship, he was removed from the University Governing Council ("Verwaltungsrat") shortly afterwards.
+In March 1941, Franz Exner underwent another follow-up investigation into his "racial purity", and although he retained his professorship, he was removed from the Ludwig-Maximilians-Universität München's Governing Council ("Verwaltungsrat") shortly afterwards.